What Is Compersion?10 Ways to Achieve It

 The compersion definition is just the opposite of jealousy.
 Tell your partner about how you are feeling.
 When you start to feel jealousy creeping up, welcome it.
 But figure out how and why it crept in.
 Realize that is usually an unrooted fear.

-But relationship counseling can help you both to talk these feelings through where you can discuss your feelings in front of your partner and an expert counselor.
+However, relationship counseling can help you both talk these feelings through, where you can discuss your feelings in front of your partner and an expert counselor.

-This will help you to find out what his feelings are on compersion sexually and as far as jealousy goes dealing with this.
+It will help you to find out what his feelings are on compersion sexually and as far as jealousy goes dealing with this.
 Have regular check-ins with each other where you talk about your feelings.
+This can help you learn how to deal with compersion sexually.

 8. Recognize the energy of a new relationship